doctea/drum2musocv/README.md

 ### Done list

+ - Euclidian fills on last bar of phrase.
+Multiply the track parameters to increase/decrease density?
  - Make euclidian sequences work off midi clock, fix any bpm issues.
  - Make BPM guesser only work off the last 4 steps, to handle live changes of tempo better (done, but still needs 3 beats before it becomes accurate...?)
  - Fix problem where BPM guesser doesn't reset when stopped? - done i think